 I graduated from the University of Florida with a Bachelor’s degree in sociology and recently achieved a degree in software development.
 In high school, I absolutely loved participating in math competitions, especially the national level ones, because we had the chance to visit other states with our fellow classmates.
 Having first tutored students in mathematics back in high school for community service hours, I have over 10 years’ experience in tutoring this subject.
 I love working at Mathnasium because of the positive learning environment.
 The students are not the only ones benefiting from their experience here; the instructors feel privileged and honored to have been part of the students’ growth in mathematical comprehension and confidence in problem solving.

-I am currently a junior at Berkeley Prep.
-Last year I took AP Calculus AB and plan to take AP Calculus BC, Multi variable Calculus, AP Statistics, and Advanced Topics math my senior year.
-I am a part of math club and serve as a math and science tutor at Berkeley.
-I am a member of Mu Alpha Theta Society (Math Honors Society) and I volunteer at the Berkeley Academy an educational program for underprivileged kids.
-I am a big fan of the lighting too.
+I am currently a Senior at Berkeley Prep.
+I took Calculus AB and BC my sophomore and junior years.
+I am currently in AP Stats and Advanced Topics math; I will take multivariable Calculus next semester.
+I am a part of math club and prepare Berkeley students for the AMC and Who Wants to be a Mathematician tests.
+I serve as a math and science tutor at Berkeley too.
+I am a member of Mu Alpha Theta Society (Math Honors Society) and I am a National Merit Scholar.
+I volunteer at the Berkeley Academy, an educational program for underprivileged kids.
+I am a big fan of the Lighting too.
 In my free time, I play lacrosse for Berkeley, for my club team in the summer, and I play tennis in the fall.
 I love teaching at Mathnasium because I want to help kids gain confidence in math and learn to love math too.

 I am currently a senior at Plant High School.
 I took AP Calculus BC as a junior and I am taking AP Statistics this year.
 I have been a member of Mu Alpha Theta for the past four years of school.
 Prior to working at Mathnasium, I have been a tutor for National Beta Club.
 I love math and science and I hope to become a doctor.
 Over the summer I went to India to teach orphans basic math skills and how to speak English.
 I love working at Mathnasium because I enjoy teaching kids and I love to see their math skills improve.